 - Two clocks for both players visually displayed on the screen.

 - Set the amount of time based on how long both players want to play the game.

 - Starting the game will keep track of both users’ times played.

-- Make sure that by a simple tab on the screen one player’s clock is stopped and the
+- Make sure that by a simple tab on the screen one player’s clock is stopped and the other’s has started.

 - Create start, pause and reset option that applies on both clocks to manage gameplay.